ojfuquener/basf_challenge/README.md

 * PySpark 3.1
 * Python >=3.7
 * It is needed to install the jar `spark-xml_2.12-0.17.0.jar` in the Spark cluster to allow the XML parsing through the format `com.databricks.spark.xml`.
-* Install `delta` python module to create the schema and the managed tables.

 ### Cluster Configuration
 * The script was executed using a AWS Glue Job, using the following configuration: